 What made Aretha Franklin’s voice so special?
 A professional soprano explains

-Last week, legendary soul singer Aretha Franklin passed away aged 76.
+On 16 August 2018, legendary soul singer Aretha Franklin passed away aged 76.
 Her voice, which radiated both joy and pain, and demanded our R-E-S-P-E-C-T, was one of a kind.

 “My absolute favourite number from the Queen of Soul is also one of my favourite moments in the film The Blues Brothers when she makes it very clear who’s boss,” says Catherine Bott.